 Dyscalculia has a neurological basis.
 Although it is not yet fully understood, we know that people with dyscalculia show differences in their brain networks that are activated during mathematical processing.
 From a cognitive standpoint, we know that people with dyscalculia may have specific difficulties in understanding, comparing, or manipulating numbers or more general weaknesses in attention, working memory, or visuospatial functions.
 Since these more general cognitive processes are not specific to math, dyscalculia may be present along with other learning disabilities, such as dyslexia.

-It is important to identify math learning disabilities as early as possible so that intervention can be put in place.
-A neuropsychological evaluation can help identify dyscalculia and the cognitive difficulties likely contributing to it and help set up an effective intervention plan.
+It is important to identify math learning disabilities as early as possible so that effective interventions and accommodations can be put in place.
+A neuropsychological evaluation can help identify dyscalculia and the cognitive difficulties likely contributing to it and help set up an effective treatment plan.

 Nonverbal Learning Disabilities (NVLDs)